Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo of Mr. Tran Van Lai's family reunion after the complete liberation of the South.

 According to the organization's arrangement, she followed him to Saigon.
-In order to operate smoothly, she and he agreed that by all means, they had to let everyone believe that she was the mistress who was taken by her boss to buy a house and support her.
+To make the operation run smoothly, she and he agreed that by all means, they had to let everyone believe that she was the mistress who was taken by the boss to buy a house and be supported.
 The bad news spread far and wide, and the news of her affair with the rich boss reached everyone's ears.
 Wherever she went, people scorned her, despised her, and even beat her.

 That was also the goal that both she and Mr. Nam Lai had discussed in advance to achieve.